Preparing to Buy a Home for the First Time

 How much can you afford?

-Mindful Money works with our clients to determine how much home they can afford according to the mortgage loan program guidelines and according to a monthly budget.
 The purchase price is determined by a buyer's debt-to-income ratio, or DTI.
-The DTI is calculated by adding up a person's monthly debt payments, such as credit cards, car loans, student loans, and rent, and dividing them by their monthly gross income (this is the amount made before taxes) and then multiplying that figure by 100 to get a DTI percentage.
+The DTI is calculated by adding up a person's monthly debt payments, such as credit cards, car loans, student loans, estimated mortgage payment, property taxes and homeowners insurance.

-Mindful Money helps home buyers understand how to budget and manage money to become successful homeowners.
 We do not want our clients to just buy a home; we want them to invest in their future through real estate.
-Call us today to get started on your path to homeownership.

 After pre-qualification: the next steps